-This Travelhoppers guide will provide you with a guide to the realm of castle tours and stays.
+This article will provide you with a guide to the realm of castle tours and stays.
 Use it to begin your research into your castle visit and to work with your travel consultant in planning a vacation suitable for royalty!

 Central Europe is a quickly growing castle market with highly competitive pricing.
 In particular, Hungary offers several properties constructed during the Baroque and Rococo periods, as does the Czech Republic and its sister state of Slovenia.
 If you have a particular destination in mind, ask your travel consultant to investigate the possibility of castle tours and vacations as an alternative to more traditional lodging options!

 Tours of castles are rewarding trips into the past.
-Most tours will stay at each castle for at least a few hours, exploring the halls, stairways and grounds.
+Most tours will stay at each castle for at least a few hours, exploring the halls, stairways, and grounds.
 Of course, the time allotted depends on the number of castles visited that day, the traveling time between them, and the castle’s visitation hours.
-To allow a longer visit your tour operator may try to arrange hotel accommodation nearby, but this is not always feasible in rural areas.
+To allow a longer visit, your tour operator may try to arrange hotel accommodation nearby, but this is not always feasible in rural areas.
 Because of the large scale of many properties and their grounds, it is best not to try to squeeze too much viewing into too short a time period.
-If you time constraints are limited, choose quality over quantity and limit your tours to a few, select properties.
+If your time constraints are limited, choose quality over quantity and limit your tours to a few select properties.

 In terms of transportation, remember to be flexible.
 Though the tour will likely have a timetable, travel delays are common in the countryside.
 As a passenger, it is best to relax and savor the majestic views.

-So called “self catering” castle stays are those where the property is hired on an “accommodation only” basis.
-Meals and other services are not a part of the package price, although guests are sometimes provided use of kitchen facilities.
+So-called “self-catering” castle stays are those where the property is hired on an “accommodation only” basis.
+Meals and other services are not a part of the package price, although guests are sometimes provided with the use of kitchen facilities.

 Many castles have dress codes for various times of the day or particular activities, while others do not.
 The dress code varies from castle to castle, but most have relaxed standards for daytime wear with slightly more formal requirements at dinner.
 Be sure to check in advance to ensure your comfort and conformity with any requirements.

-What child wouldn’t jump at the chance to live like a prince or princess, to slay imaginary dragons on the castle grounds, or let down fantastical hair from an actual tower?
+What child wouldn’t jump at the chance to live like a prince or princess, slay imaginary dragons on the castle grounds, or let down fantastical hair from an actual tower?
 Castles indulge children’s fantasies as well as those of adults.
 Though not all castles are child-friendly, many will accommodate young ones.
-Your tour operator should be able to tell you which sites have designated family rooms, interconnecting rooms and/or roll-away beds.
-Certain castles also provide play areas, children’s menus and early dining hours.
-Those properties that are child friendly vary with the minimal acceptable age, so be sure to check if your party includes persons less than 18 years of age.
+Your tour operator should be able to tell you which sites have designated family rooms, interconnecting rooms, and/or roll-away beds.
+Certain castles also provide play areas, children’s menus, and early dining hours.
+Those properties that are child-friendly vary with the minimum acceptable age, so be sure to check if your party includes persons less than 18 years of age.
 As previously noted, make sure that the properties you visit will accommodate any physical limitations of members of your party.